 Day Trips South of San Francisco

-Highway 1 south of SF is one of the great American drives — clinging to sea cliffs above the Pacific, winding through surfing towns and past beaches that feel like the edge of the world.
+Highway 1 south of SF is one of the great American drives.
+Sea cliffs above the Pacific, surfing towns, and state beaches.

 3 destinations · 40 min to 2.5 hrs · car required